TAME Flight 120: Aircraft and crew

-The aircraft involved had first flown in 1967 and was previously operated by Transair Sweden, Air Madeira, and Philippine Airlines before being transferred to TAME in July 1984.
+The aircraft involved had first flown in 1967 and was registered to TAME in February 1985.

 The captain was 59-year-old Jorge Efrain Noe, one of TAME's flight instructors and most experienced pilots, having logged a total of 12,091 flight hours, including 8,263 hours on the Boeing 727.
 The first officer was 52-year-old Carlos Alfonso Lopez, who was undergoing training to become a captain.
 He had 7,058 flight hours with 3,457 of them on the Boeing 727.
 The flight engineer was 50-year-old Jorge Anibal Burgos Villamar, who had 4,200 flight hours including 3,000 hours on the Boeing 727.

 First officer Lopez was the pilot flying on the accident flight and occupied the left seat, while captain Noe occupied the right seat and acted as pilot-in-command.

 Flight chronology

 The Boeing 727-100 departed Quito at 10:03 local time, taking off from Runway 17.
 The aircraft climbed to a cruising altitude of 18000 ft and proceeded north-north-east along the G-675 airway.
 The first leg, between Quito and Tulcán, was a short one.
 At 10:15 HC-BLF made contact with the Tulcán control tower, at which point it was positioned 29 mi from the Tulcán NDB.
 The crew were given permission to descend to 14000 ft, and were provided with the weather conditions and cleared for the approach.

 The NDB approach to Runway 23 at Teniente Coronel Luis A. Mantilla Airport would take the airplane directly over the airport, bearing 085 degrees; the aircraft would then make a left-hand turn to heading 233 after 1.5 minutes, flying at 180 kn IAS, all the while descending to a final altitude of 11500 ft.
 The elevation of the runway is 9679 ft; there are numerous mountain ridges and peaks located in the vicinity of the airport, which is located high in the Andes mountains.
 The Cumbal Volcano, which rises to an altitude of 15626 ft, is located less than 20 mi due west of the airport.

-El Oro entered the approach from the southwest, passing slightly west of the NDB, as opposed to directly over it.
+TAME flight 120 entered the approach from the southwest, passing slightly west of the NDB, as opposed to directly over it.
 The pilot began the turn correctly, but was flying too fast; the aircraft was flying at 230 kn, rather than the required 180 knots.
 This took the 727 wide of its intended course; by the time it came around to a westerly heading, it was flying not towards the runway, but into the side of the Cumbal Volcano.

 The aircraft crashed into the side of the mountain at 10:23 AM, after which no further contact was made with the flight.
 The impact occurred at an elevation of 14700 ft, some 1400 ft below the volcano's summit.
 Visibility was very poor at the time of the accident; the wreckage was not found until almost a day later.